 back to Madrid.

 This time, the experience was very different for me though: there’s a difference between choosing to move abroad and tagging along.
 The first is your adventure, the latter is a decision seemingly imposed on you.
 I also gave birth to my oldest son there and that triggered a desire for stability and roots in me.
 There it was again… my search for true belonging and how to be happy as an Expat.

 When we were presented with the opportunity to return to Vienna after a couple of years, we didn’t hesitate.
-I had the best time: living down the street from my parents’ in a cozy home, raising my kids, intensifying old friendships, creating new ones and training intensively to become a life coach.
+I had the best time: living down the street from my parents’ in a cosy home, raising my kids, intensifying old friendships, creating new ones and training intensively to become a life coach.
 I had never felt like I belonged anywhere as much as right there, right then.
 And it felt great.
 In this peaceful setting, I was able to develop certain habits like gratitude, mindfulness, meditation and surrendering.
 What I didn’t realize then was how much of a long-lasting impact these practices would make on my life and my understanding of how to be happy as an Expat.

 It’s this realization that has since shaped everything I do and the way I live life.
 It’s also at the core of my signature, transformational coaching program that I offer to international women around the world.
 If you, like me, are trying to find how to be happy as an Expat, I’ve determined 4 main pillars: